-* Today’s communications environments, particularly since the rise of the new, digital media, are increasingly multimodal.
+Today’s communications environments, particularly since the rise of digital media, are increasingly multimodal.
 Written meanings are closely connected with visual, spatial, tactile, gestural, audio and oral modes of meaning.
 It is hard—in fact, it is a mistake—to try to separate reading and writing from these other modes for the practical reason that they are so closely related to today’s media.

-* Navigating contemporary social spaces requires the application of not just one set of rules for meaning-making (literacy in the singular), but the negotiation of different literacies depending on the people and contexts you encounter.
-There are, in other words, many literacies and these vary according to cultural context, social purpose, life experience, personal interest, knowledge base and so on.
+Navigating contemporary social spaces requires the application of not just one set of rules for meaning-making (literacy in the singular), but the negotiation of different literacies depending on the people and contexts you encounter.
+There are, in other words, many literacies and these vary according to cultural context, social purpose, life experience, personal interest, knowledge base, and so on.
 The key is not learning how to communicate in the one, right way, but how to negotiate these differences in meaning.

-* As a practice deeply embedded in the modern history of education, there is not one educational practice of literacy, but several.
+As a practice deeply embedded in the modern history of education, there is not one educational practice of literacy, but several.
 For the sake of clarity of analysis, we identify four main approaches to literacy teaching and learning: didactic, authentic, functional and critical literacies.
 As we move forward, we need to build upon and extend these by deploying literacies pedagogies in the plural—which we rename as experiential, conceptual, analytical and applied approaches.

-* We are not just interested to focus on literacies as communication (meaning for others, as supports for social interaction).
+We are not just interested to focus on literacies as communication (meaning for others, as supports for social interaction).
 We are also interested in literacies as a form of representation (or meanings for ourselves, as supports for thinking).
-In this sense, literacy is not just a subject (‘English’ or ‘Language Arts).
+In this sense, literacy is not just a subject ("English" or "Language Arts").
 Literacies in the plural are central to all subject areas and all learning.

-How the Book and the Website are Organised
+How the Book and Website are Organized

 The ‘Literacies’ book and this companion website cover an enormously wide territory.
 For practical reasons, we provide several kinds of navigational aid to help readers through the text.
 Each chapter begins with an overview, which introduces the main points that it will address.
 The main narrative is then divided into parts with a structure of subheadings so you can locate particular ideas easily.
 Each chapter ends with a summary table that captures the argument analytically and synoptically.